 RAID disks

-Most important thing about RAID recovery: you need to un-RAID the array and mount each disk as a single disk to the PC where RAID reconstruction is performed.
+The Most important thing about RAID recovery: you need to un-RAID the array and mount each disk as a single disk to the PC where RAID reconstruction is performed.
 This is an important requirement because it gives access to XOR data blocks and system information about RAID structure which is hidden behind the RAID controller and can not be accessed otherwise.

 Please be advised that some RAID controllers will consider the unRAIDed array broken and will no longer recognize it.
 This happens even if the server was completely powered off before extracting disks.
-Known RAID controllers that have such feature: MegaRAID, Intel.
+Known RAID controllers that have such features: MegaRAID, Intel.

 Common RAID failures